 In the end I went with Figo Pet insurance but here’s a look at other policies that I considered:

 Banfield – I’ve spoken to some pet parents that love this insurance.
 It would never work for me, as Banfield requires you to exclusively use the Banfield network of providers.
-I already have a primary care vet, Dr. Sherif, and a holistic treatment vet, Dr. Mahaney, who aren’t part of the Banfield network.
+I already have a primary and holistic treatment vet, Dr. Mahaney, who isn’t part of the Banfield network.
 If an emergency arises that requires a specialist, I’d like to take my dog to the specialist of my choice, rather than limiting myself to Banfield vets.
 However, Banfield does have a wellness plan, meaning your can get coverage for your non-emergency and preventive vet services like annual check-ups, vaccinations, and teeth cleaning.

 Embrace – Embrace is a plan I was honestly really excited about.
 A big reason was that, for an additional cost, Embrace offers a wellness package that covers the annual dental and health care visits.
 But while Embrace has good polices, my research showed you can get a lot more coverage for less out-of-pocket each month.
 The Embrace policy was almost double what I currently pay.
 Yikes!
 But Embrace does offer accident coverage for pets over 14 years of age, which is very good news for senior pet owners.